I-Asous/Blown-Off-Course/README.md

-# Wind Load Capacity: NYC Wind Exposure Mapping for Street Asset Siting
+# Where Assets Can Stand: A Wind Load Capacity Map of New York City

 **NYC DOT Internship Project**